loopyme/mindspore_subgraph_detection/docsrc/source/pages/api/datastructure.rst

 ********
 ..
 Warning::

-   May contrary to intuition, but subgraph is not a subclass of SMSGraph, it's actually efficient store all infomations about a set of isomorphic subgraphs.
+   May contrary to intuition, but subgraph is not a subclass of SMSGraph, it's actually efficiently store all infomations about a set of isomorphic subgraphs.
 See `算法简述-名词解释 <../algorithm.html#id2>`_ for more info.

 .. autoclass:: SubgraphDetection.DataStructure.Subgraph
    :members: